ABBACO and MERCES project

 In the framework of a collaboration between ABBACO and MERCES project an experiment of seagrass recolonization was carried by the Stazione Zoologica Anton Dohrn (SZN), its Associate Researcher Fabio Badalamenti and UNIVPM.

 Figure 1.
-SNZ team involved in transplanting activities in the Bagnoli area (Tyrrhenian Sea)
+SZN team involved in transplanting activities in the Bagnoli area (Tyrrhenian Sea)

 Figure 2.
 Preparation of the experimental plots for Posidonia oceanica transplanting